 Pay awards are applied to all staff including new starters and those on probation.
-As an example, the 2022/23 pay review recommended a pay rise of up to 9% for many working within Bands 1-4 and 4% in higher bands.
+As an example, the 2023/24 pay review recommended a pay rise of 5%.

 Enhance your earnings

 Alongside working up through your pay band, there are lots of different ways to increase your income whilst working in an HCSW role.